“I’ve been reviewing your records.”

 Counselor: You listed the three branches of government as strawberry, vanilla, and chocolate.

 Counselor: You took a course on New York State history didn’t you?

 You: Yes I did.

 Counselor: Yes you did.
-You listed the state capitol as Albania.
-You claimed that the Erie Canal was named thusly, because it was “really spooky.”
+You listed the state capital as Albania.
+You claimed that the Erie Canal was named thusly because it was “really spooky.”
 And you listed the first mayor of New York City as Babe Ruth.

 You: It wasn’t Babe Ruth?

 Counselor: NO YOU MORON, it was Thomas Willett.
 This next one is especially perplexing: under state bird you put Bigfoot.
 I find that disturbing for at least fifteen different reasons.
 I’ve come up with four categories of jobs that I believe you could handle.
 They are as follows: